 7. Wheaton College

 We hope that this article on the best Christian universities and colleges was helpful.
-Also, make sure to check out the Available Programs for International Students for more information regarding the open programs for international students!
+If you are interested, make sure to check out the Available Programs for International Students!

 About the Author: Hyun Lee